-Believe it or not, this book can be applied to almost anyone.
-You don't have to know what you are doing to get started.
+This book can be applied to anyone, and you don't have to know what you are doing to get started!
 While this book does not cover all health topics, it is a starting point for any person who is ready to commit or recommit to a health and wellness journey.